ymerejsasnak/doodle-world/README.md

 Little interactive thing for my daughter - for practicing css animations/transforms/etc

+!!! need to add code to delete guys when they go off screen !! also tried to make it a bit faster by using straight JS instead of jQuery for some stuff...but no noticeable effect I think...

+possible ideas:  have walkers change direction sometimes user places them there instead of walking on and off screen have max number of guys on screen?

 each will be added randomly offscreen on either side